vimrichie/apple_edl/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is licensed under the GNU General Public License v3.0.